LifeBogger presents the Full Story of a Football Wizard best known by the Nickname; ‘Ronnie’.

 He started out by taking little Ronaldinho to the field after his training session has ended.

-On a few occasions, he would miss his own training just to make out time to train his little brother.
+occasionally, he would miss his own training just to make out time to train his little brother.

 According to Ronaldinho, “Roberto forced me to make as much as 500 juggles each time.
 He stood to watch me do it and would never go until I have completed it.